shuyayamazaki/WyCryst-P/README.md

 python generate.py
  ```
 Expected Output:
 The script `generate.py` outputs a CSV file containing sampled Wyckoff genes after applying the filtering criteria.
 The resulting CSV will be saved in the directory specified by `PATH_TO_TEMP_FILES`.
+Expected run time is around 20-30 minutes (depending on the generation size).